 • Survival modeling

 This is a lengthy free online course – about 11 weeks.
-But, you can proceed at your own pace and take longer if needed.
+You can proceed at your own pace and take longer if needed.
 Note that there are several prerequisites for this class, including basic courses in statistics, linear algebra, and computing.

 9. University of Colorado’s Business Writing